fedidat/HexoSite/source/_posts/10-firstarticle.md

 - first
 categories:
 - metablog
-permalink: first-article
 ---

 Hello everyone, this is my first article.
 Essentially just a test.

 Pelican requires quite a bit of boilerplate code and setup...

-EDIT: I switched to Hexo.js after writing a few articles, details [here](https://fedidat.com/2018/04/23/new-blog-engine/).
+EDIT: I switched to Hexo.js after writing a few articles, details [here](/80-new-blog-engine/).
 But I'll be leaving this article for posterity. :)